 The fourth chapter of Pope John Paul II’s apostolic letter SALVIFICI DOLORIS covers Christ’s overcoming suffering through love.
 The chapter has four key ideas: malice of Lucifer, malice of man, suffering and beatitudes.

 Malice has two primary characteristics: ignorance and arrogance.
 Lucifer conspired with his disciples to become superior to God.
-Defeated, Lucifer became Satan, his disciples demons, and they went into Hell.
-Satan planted malice in man’s soul through deception, and man fell into Satan’s trap, for he also desired to become superior to God.
+Defeated, Lucifer became Satan, his disciples became demons, and Satan and demons went into Hell.
+Satan planted malice in man’s soul through deception, and man fell into Satan’s trap, for the desire to become superior to God.

-He made humans subject to suffering and death, but didn’t forsake them and sent His son to the world to redeem us through death on a cross.
+The Almighty Father subjected us to suffering and death, but didn’t forsake us, rather He sent His son to the world to redeem us through death on a cross.